MIT Chapter of Phi Beta Kappa

 All MIT undergraduates study the liberal arts

 At MIT, 100% of undergraduates students study the humanities, arts, and social science (HASS) fields.
-Several criteria may be of interest to you in HASS and related subjects at MIT.
 Phi Beta Kappa members must have two years of a foreign language in college, three years in high school, a combination thereof, or be a native speaker of a language other than English.
 Majors in engineering must show clear evidence of depth and breadth in their selection of HASS and related courses.
-Generally, Phi Beta Kappa members will have more than the required eight HASS courses that all MIT undergraduates take.
+Generally, Phi Beta Kappa members will have more than the required eight HASS subjects that all MIT undergraduates take.

 The Phi Beta Kappa Induction Ceremony at MIT

-In early June each year, on the afternoon before MIT’s annual Commencement exercises, our Phi Beta Kappa chapter holds an induction ceremony to honor our newest members in front of their family and friends.
+In late May each year, our Phi Beta Kappa chapter holds an induction ceremony to honor our newest members in front of their family and friends.
 The President, Historian, and Guide of our chapter, all MIT Faculty members, preside over this event, which begins with a scholarly lecture by an MIT professor on a topic of broad intellectual interest.
+Last year’s speaker, Professor Arthur Bahr, presented "MensManus, and Medieval Literature at MIT.”
 Recent speakers have discussed reform of the voting system in the United States, and the size and nature of the physical universe.

 After the lecture, the Historian and Guide provide a brief introduction to the rights and responsibilities of Phi Beta Kappa members.
 The newest inductees are then individually recognized and asked to sign the official register of the Xi of Massachusetts chapter.
 They are also taught the Phi Beta Kappa secret handshake, but strict Society regulations prohibit us from revealing its characteristics here!